-On November 1, 2021, iBio purchased the Preferred Tracking Stock held by Bryan Capital.
+On November 1, 2021, the Company purchased the Preferred Tracking Stock held by Bryan Capital.
 No Preferred Tracking Stock remains outstanding.
 As a result, the iBio CDMO subsidiary and its intellectual property are now wholly owned by iBio.

 Common Stock